ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 I am now the graduate student in Georgia Tech, advised by [Prof. Humphrey Shi](https://www.humphreyshi.com/), researching Video Understanding and Synthesis.
 Previously, I received the MS in 2021 and BS in 2020 at National Chiao Tung University, advised by [Prof. Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/) and [Prof. Hong-Han Shuai](https://basiclab.lab.nycu.edu.tw/).

-I am deeply passionate about generative AI, with a specific emphasis on Computer Vision and Image Synthesis, Editing, and Understanding.
+I am deeply passionate about generative AI, with a specific emphasis on Computer Vision and Image/Video Synthesis, Editing, and Understanding.
 Throughout my research journey, I've been driven by the potential and transformative capabilities of these domains to create impactful and user-centric solutions.

-My works have appeared in top-tier conferences and journals such as CVPR, ICCV, ACMMM, TNNLS, and ACM CSUR.
+My works have appeared in top-tier conferences and journals such as CVPR, ICCV, NeurIPS, ACMMM, TNNLS, and ACM CSUR.
 I've served as the invited reviewer for CVPR, ECCV, NeurIPS, IEEE TNNLS, IEEE TMM, IEEE TCSVT, and ACM ToMM.

 🤗 Feel free to contact me (<cychenisme@gmail.com>).
 Let's have a (virtual) coffee chat about interesting topics.